Cray-HPE/docs-csm/install/ceph_csi_troubleshooting.md

 <a name="verify_ceph_csi"></a>
 ### 1. Verify Ceph CSI

-Verify that the ceph-csi requirements are in place
+Verify that the ceph-csi requirements are in place.

-   1. Log in to `ncn-s001` and run this command
+   1. Log in to `ncn-s001` and run the following command.

       ```bash
       ncn-s001# ceph -s
       ```
       If it returns a connection error, then assume Ceph is not installed.
 See [Rerun Storage Node `cloud-init`](#rerun_storage_node_cloud-init).

-   1. Verify all post-Ceph-install tasks have run
+   1. Verify all post-Ceph-install tasks have run.

       Log in to `ncn-s001` and check `/etc/cray/ceph` for completed task files `ceph_k8s_initialized` and `csi_initialized`.